NBA Mock Draft 2018: Michael Porter Jr.'s back injury one of many questions after No. 1

 Jaren Jackson Jr. | Michigan State | Fr | PF

 I'm not as high on Jackson as most, if only because he didn't produce at Michigan State the way so many other heralded freshmen produced on other campuses in their only years of college basketball.
-The 6-11 forward averaged just 21.8 minutes per game and often struggled with foul trouble.
+Proof: The 6-11 forward averaged just 21.8 minutes per game and often struggled with foul trouble.
 That's a concern.
 But his physical tools are undeniable.
 And the potential for stardom is clearly there considering Jackson is A) a top-shelf athlete, B) somebody who shot 39.6 percent from beyond the arc, and C) an asset, in a variety of ways, on the defensive end of the court.
+Bottom line, I don't love him.
+But I do understand why some others do.

 In-depth scouting report: Why Jackson is such a good fit for the modern NBA